 The EU Steering Group on Strategic Energy Technologies (SET- Plan Steering Group) consists of high-level representatives from EU countries, as well as Iceland, Norway, Switzerland, and Turkey.
 It ensures better alignment between the different research and innovation programmes at EU and national level, as well as the SET Plan priorities.
 It also increases cooperation between national programmes to avoid duplication and heightens the impact of public investment.

 The European Technology and Innovation Platforms (ETIPs) were created to support the implementation of the SET Plan by bringing together EU countries, industry, and researchers in key areas.
 They promote the market uptake of key energy technologies by pooling funding, skills, and research facilities.

 - The European Innovation Partnership on Smart Cities and Communities marketplace

 European Energy Research Alliance

-The European Energy Research Alliance (EERA) aims to accelerate new energy technology development through working together on pan-European programmes.
+The European Energy Research Alliance (EERA) aims to accelerate new energy technology development by cooperation on pan-European programmes.
 It brings together more than 175 research organisations from 27 countries, involved in 17 joint programmes.
 It plays an important role in promoting coordination among energy researchers along the SET Plan objectives and in the technology transfer to the industry.

 SET-Plan Information System